 Ocular surface disease, which is often referred to as dry eye, is a very common ocular condition.
 It can affect anyone, but its prevalence increases with age and it is more common among women.
 According to analyses from large long-term studies, such as the Physicians’ Health Studies and the Women’s Health Study, in the United States approximately 1.6 million men and 3.2 million women over age 50 experience ocular surface disease (Dry Eye) symptoms.

-If symptoms of ocular surface disease are making you uncomfortable and interfering with your daily life, fill out our Dry Eye Questionnaire or call us to schedule an evaluation to seek dry eye treatment.
+If dry eye is making you uncomfortable and interfering with your daily life, call us to schedule an evaluation to seek dry eye treatment.
 We have doctors across Arizona who have the expertise and tools to keep your eyes healthy and give you the relief you need.
-Visit our practices in Flagstaff, Phoenix or Tucson today.
+Visit our practices in the Phoenix Metro area and Flagstaff today.

 8435 E. Baseline Rd.